 - Colonoscopy: When You Need It -- and When You Don't (ABIM Foundation)

 - Your Doctor Has Ordered a Colonoscopy: What Questions Should You Ask?
 (American College of Gastroenterology) - PDF

-- CT Colonography (Virtual Colonoscopy) (Radiological Society of North America, American College of Radiology) Available in Spanish
+- CT Colonography (Virtual Colonoscopy) (Radiological Society of North America, American College of Radiology) Also in Spanish

-- Flexible Sigmoidoscopy (National Institute of Diabetes and Digestive and Kidney Diseases) Available in Spanish
+- Flexible Sigmoidoscopy (National Institute of Diabetes and Digestive and Kidney Diseases) Also in Spanish

 - Frequently Asked Questions about Colonoscopy and Sigmoidoscopy (American Cancer Society)

 - Understanding Bowel Preparation (American Society for Gastrointestinal Endoscopy)